-Scott Kirby is president of American Airlines Group and its principal subsidiary company, American Airlines.
+Scott Kirby is president of American Airlines Group and American Airlines, its principal subsidiary company.
 Kirby oversees American’s operations, planning, marketing, sales, alliances and pricing/yield management.

-Kirby earned bachelor's degrees in computer science and operations research from the U.S. Air Force Academy and a Master of Science in operations research from George Washington University.
+Kirby earned his bachelor degrees in computer science and operations research from the U.S. Air Force Academy and a Master of Science in operations research from George Washington University.